mongodb-js/kerberos/README.md

 That will likely mean ensuring that the edu.mit.Kerberos preference file has the correct realms and KDCs listed.</p>
 <p>IMPORTANT: This method is vulnerable to KDC spoofing attacks and it should
-only used for testing.
+only be used for testing.
 Do not use this in any production system - your security could be compromised if you do.</p>
 </dd>
 <dt><a href="#principalDetails">principalDetails(service, hostname, [callback])</a> ⇒ <code>Promise</code></dt>